 There can be many possible reasons for bleeding, so contact your medical team immediately and they will investigate the problem.

 One of the most common reasons for bleeding is that your platelet count is low, so it’s harder for your blood to clot.
 This is known as Thrombocytopenia.
 Your hospital will be able to arrange a platelet transfusion for you.
 This treatment is very similar to a blood transfusion.

 After your transplant, the combination of different side effects will probably leave you feeling very weak and you are likely to have lost some of your muscle strength.
 Long term steroid treatment for GvHD will also cause your muscles to weaken.

 Regular physiotherapy and light exercises, such as walking or yoga, will help rebuild your strength and stamina, and improve your balance.
-Our Life after transplant: An essential guide to diet and physical activity contains lots of additional information and advice.
+Our Life after transplant: An essential guide to diet and physical activity (PDF 3025KB) contains lots of additional information and advice.
 You can also set yourself exercise goals and track your progress with the My Transplant Tracker app.

 Some patients will also experience numbness or tingly sensations in their hands and feet.
 This happens because nerves can be damaged by chemotherapy given during conditioning therapy.
 It can make tasks like walking or exercising more difficult but it usually improves over time, and physiotherapy will help.